-- Pot and pan only have one handle.
+- The pot and pan only have one handle.
 It can be difficult to cook with both at the same time.

 Light My Fire MessKit BIO

 - A CONVENIENT TRAVEL CUTLERY SET - The lightweight and space-saving all-in-one compact picnic set for outdoor adventures and urban activities.
 Stackable camping dining set with elastic harness to keep the camping bowls and plates together and closed.
 Ideal as a lunchbox in the office and on the go - or when going camping and hiking.
 With the small containers you can bring a salad separated from the main meal or a handful of nuts and seeds.
 This set includes a Lunchbox cutlery and foldable cup.

 - TIGHTLY CLOSED FOOD CONTAINERS & PRACTICAL TRAVEL CUTLERY - The three different containers in this camping plate and utensil set can be safely closed.
 This reusable cutlery set is ideal when preparing a picnic with your family or when preparing your lunch box meal for work.
 The light weight also makes this travel mess kit fit perfectly in your hiking set.